 Mizuno Wave Creation 18

 Creation 18 offers maximum cushioning for a smooth and comfortable run.
-This model is best neutral running shoes for high arches as it provides perfect arch support.
+This model is best for high arches.

 The upper of the shoe features a double-layer mesh material, which is both breathable and durable.
 An open construction allows air to enter the foot-chamber so that the foot is well-ventilated.
 The synthetic overlays, used on the medial and lateral sides, give structure to the shoe, promote a secure and snug fit and add an aesthetic flair to the overall look.